Entanglement entropy of a simple quantum system: Abstract

 \section{Abstract}

-We propose a simple approach to the calculation of the entanglement entropy of a spherically symmetric quantum system composed of two separate regions.
-We consider bound states of the system described by a wave function that is scale invariant and vanishes exponentially at infinity.
-Our result is in accordance with the holographic bound on entropy and shows that entanglement entropy scales with the area of the boundary.
+We compute, in a quantum mechanical framework, the entanglement entropy of a spherically symmetric quantum system composed of two separate regions.
+In particular, we consider quantum states described by a wave function scale invariant and vanishing at infinity, with an asymptotic behaviour analogous to the case of a Coulomb potential or an harmonic oscillator.

+We find that the entanglement entropy bound is proportional to the area of the boundary between the two separate regions, in accordance with the holographic bound on entropy.
+This study shows that the dependence of the maximum entanglement entropy on the boundary area can be derived in the context of quantum mechanics and does not necessarily require a quantum field theory approach.